xcres/xcres/README.md

-# xcresources
+# xcres

 [![Twitter: @mrackwitz](https://img.shields.io/badge/contact-@mrackwitz-blue.svg?style=flat)](https://twitter.com/mrackwitz)

-`xcresources` searches your Xcode project for resources and generates an index as struct constants.
+`xcres` searches your Xcode project for resources and generates an index as struct constants.
 So you will never have to reference a resource, without knowing already at compile time if it exists or not.